HIV/AIDS and Lipodystrophy Treatments Part I: Treatments for Fat Gain

 Lipodystrophy means abnormal fat changes.
 It is used to describe a number of potentially unhealthy changes including:

 People living with HIV (HIV+) who have lipodystrophy can have both body shape changes and metabolic problems.
 Some treatments can help with certain lipodystrophy changes, but no existing treatment gets rid of them all.

 This article looks at treatments for fat gain.
 See also Lipodystrophy Treatments Part II: Treatments for Fat Loss, and Lipodystrophy Treatments Part III: Treatments for Metabolic Changes.

 Fat gain, especially visceral fat in the belly, can cause a number of problems.
 First, belly fat can make people feel badly about how their bodies look and can lead to depression.
-Many people living with HIV believe that the fat gain or fat loss of lipodystrophy marks them as HIV+ and increases the stigma they face.
+Many people living with HIV believe that the fat gain or fat loss of lipodystrophy marks them as living with HIV and increases the stigma they face.
 Second, additional belly fat can lead to bloating, tiredness, and heart problems.
 Fat gain can not only affect the way you look, but also be harmful to your health.

 No one is really sure what causes fat gain in some people living with HIV.
 Sometimes it happens when a person puts on weight because of lack of exercise or getting older.
 However, fat gain may also be linked to the use of certain HIV drugs, including protease inhibitors.
-There are several treatments being explored for HIV-related fat gain.
+There are several treatments being explored for HIV-related fat gain, many of which are listed below.
+However, the major treatment for lipodystrophy involves changing HIV drugs to those with less potential to cause fat gain.
+It is important to talk with your provider before stopping or switching any of your HIV drugs.

 Human Growth Hormone

 Human growth hormone (HGH) is naturally produced in the human body.
 Two drugs have been developed based on HGH that have shown the ability to reduce visceral belly fat:

 Serostim is taken by injecting it under the skin every day or every-other-day.
+It helps adults grow muscle.
 If the drug is stopped, the visceral fat comes back.
 The main side effects are joint aches, excess water held in the body, increased lipoatrophy, and increased blood sugar levels, including diabetes.